j-mhu/hera/tests/driverless/README.md

 ## How to run MySQL queries against a driverless Hera
 This folder contains a test file `main_test.go` which uses [go-sql-driver](https://godoc.org/github.com/go-sql-driver/mysql) to run SQL queries against the mock server in [`tests/mocksqlsrv`](https://github.com/paypal/hera/tree/master/tests/mocksqlsrv).
+You can modify `main_test.go` to run whatever queries you want.

-You will need to have the mock server running.
-Instructions are in the README for that folder.
+You will need to have the mock server running before running the test.
+Instructions to start up the server are in the README for that folder.

 From this directory,